 Encumbrances.
 Encumbrance accounting, under which purchase orders, contracts, and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriation, is employed as an extension of formal budgetary integration in the general fund.
-Encumbrances outstanding of \$309,790 at June 30, 2015 are included in assigned fund balances in the accompanying balance sheets.
+Encumbrances outstanding of \$223,782 and \$309,790 at June 30, 2016 and 2015, respectively, are included in assigned fund balances in the accompanying balance sheets.